 The Carthage Guest Artist Program provides students regular opportunities to interact with world-class artists and conductors such as Nicole Cabell, Dean Peterson ’75, Adam Marks, Rollo Dilworth, Jonathan Newman, Frank Ticheli, Eric Whitacre, and Johan de Meij.

-J-Term & Travel Opportunities
+J-Term and Travel Opportunities

 J-Term is a special month-long period of study in January in which Carthage students take innovative courses on campus or participate in study tours to other states or countries.
 The Carthage Music Department has offered trips through J-Term to Spain and Japan among other destinations.